 Is Geothermal Heating Right for You?

-Do you want to avoid having a system the must be maintained on a regular basis?
+Do you want to avoid having a system that must be maintained on a regular basis?

 Conventional heating and cooling systems require regular maintenance to ensure they are running at peak performance at all times.
 Filter replacement, duct cleaning, refrigerant refill are just some of the maintenance requirements that should be performed on a traditional HVAC system.